RatInABox-Lab/RatInABox/readme.md

 This last place cell type, `"one_hot"` is prticularly useful as it essentially rediscretises space and tabularises the state space (gridworld again).
 This can be used to effortlessly contrast and compare learning algorithms acting over continuous vs discrete state spaces.

-#### Geometry
+#### `PlaceCell()` geometry
 Choose how you want place cells to interact with walls in the environment.
-We provide three types of geometries. `'geodesic'` calculates the shortest possible walk (obeying walls and boundary conditions) to a place cells centre.
+We provide three types of geometries.
 <img src="./readme_figs/wall_geometry.png" height="220">

 #### Spiking
 All neurons are rate based.
 Concurrently spikes are sampled at each time step as though neurons were Poisson neurons.
 These are stored in `Neurons.history['spikes']`.
 The max and min firing rates can be set with `Neurons.max_fr` and  `Neurons.min_fr`.
 ```
-Neurons.plot_rate_timeseries(spikes=True)
 Neurons.plot_ratemap(spikes=True)
 ```
 <img src="./readme_figs/spikes.png" height="200">

 #### Rate maps
-Place cells, grid cells and boundary vector cells have analytic receptive fields.
-These can be displayed by querying their firing rate at an array of positions spanning the environment, then plotting.
+`PlaceCells()`, `GridCells()` and allocentric `BoundaryVectorCells()` which depend only on the position of the agent.
+These rate maps can be displayed by querying their firing rate at an array of positions spanning the environment, then plotting.

-An alternative, and ultimately more robust way to display the receptive field is to plot a heatmap of the positions of the Agent has visited where each positions contribution to a bin is weighted by the firing rate observed at that position.
+More generally, however, cells firing is not only determined by position but potentially other factors (e.g. velocity or historical effects if the layer is part of a recurrent network).
+In thiese cases the above method of plotting rate maps will fail.
+A more robust way to display the receptive field is to plot a heatmap of the positions of the Agent has visited where each positions contribution to a bin is weighted by the firing rate observed at that position.
 Over time, as coverage become complete, the firing fields become visible.
-Velocity neurons provide an interesting  example; they have no predefined/analytic "receptive field" but the firing-rate-weighted position heatmap is still well defined and can be plotted.
-The velocity neuron shown (v_x^+) is most active near the north and south boundaries where the agent rushes along.
+V
 ```
 Neurons.plot_rate_map() #attempted to plot analytic rate map
 Neurons.plot_rate_map(by_history=True) #plots rate map by firing-rate-weighted position heatmap